apollographql/graphql-subscriptions/README.md

 You can use this value and wrap it with another `AsyncIterator` to implement custom logic over your subscriptions.

-For example, the following implementation manipulate the payload by adding some static fields:
+For example, the following implementation manipulates the payload by adding some static fields:

 ```typescript
 import { $$asyncIterator } from 'iterall';